Apress/exploring-cpp20/errata.md

 On **page 236** [code error]:

-In Exploration 24, the following is wrong
+In Exploration 24, the following is wrong:

 The comment says it is initializing y to 0 but this is not true. y is not initialized to 0.
 It is left uninitialized.